marcus-grant/notes/statistics-python.md

 ```

 This produces a *mean* of `6.4` & *variance* of `3.4`.
-That's quite differenct from the *mean* of 5 and
+That's quite different from the *mean* of 5 and
 *variance* of `8.2` that the population had.
 This clear when examining the numbers,
 the minimum is `4`, the maximum is `9`,